10 – Problem Child

 # 1 – Back in Black

-Obviously there are any number of songs that could have made this list but didn’t and an entirely different Top 10 list is completely feasible but that only goes to show the importance of Australia’s number one export.
+Obviously, there are any number of songs that could have made this list but didn’t and an entirely different Top 10 list is completely feasible but that only goes to show the importance of Australia’s number one export.
 AC/DC isn’t just a band.
-They are a genre and with a catalogue of songs like theirs, this genre is a powerhouse.
+They are a genre and with a catalog of songs like theirs, this genre is a powerhouse.

 Top 10 AC/DC Songs article published on Classic RockHistory.com© 2022

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business or any organizations is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
 All photos used are either public domain creative commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
 All photo credits have been placed at end of article.